What is Sponsorship?

 How does it work?

 Natural resource projects and municipal clean water projects will seek each other through lists maintained by the Water Infrastructure Sponsorship Program (WISPr) and provided on this page.
 The sponsored project will work within the timeline of the municipal project so both projects complete in a timely manner.
-Administration of the project will be the responsibility of the municipality.
-In some cases, pairing a non-profit’s NRP with a municipal project may provide additional project priority ranking points and pollution control grant eligibility.
-When the project is complete, the administrative rate of the municipality’s loan will be reduced to equal a reduction in annual payments equal to the sponsored project over the life of the loan.
+The non-profit natural resource project will receive a loan to complete their project.
+Upon completion, the balance of that loan will be paid off by the sponsoring municilaity's CWSRF loan.
+When both projects are complete, the administrative rate of the municipality’s loan will be reduced to equal a reduction in annual payments equal to the sponsored project over the life of the loan, plus reduced by an additional 0.1% as an incentive to participating in WISPr.

 Who can apply?